How to Use Forex Volatility Statistics

 Click on a currency pair to bring more detailed data.
 In the figure above the EURCAD pair has been selected, which brings up additional charts on hourly volatility and day of the week volatility.

 While the “pips” column gives the average of how much a pair moves each day, certain weekdays tend to be more volatile than others.
 In the example above, the EURCAD has average daily movement of 114.84 pips, but Monday (1) and especially Tuesday (2) tend to have volatility lower than the average.
 Wednesday (3) and Friday (5) tend to have volatility above average.
 Thursday (4) is close to average.

 Within each day, certain hours are more volatile than others.
 The hourly chart is set to the GMT time zone.
 The current hour and day when you view these charts, on Mataf, are always marked in yellow.
 In this way, you can make a quick time conversion if needed.
-For day trading, consider trading during the times of day where there is increased volatility, and avoid day trading during the hours when volatility is really low
+For day trading, consider trading during the times of day where there is increased market volatility, and avoid day trading during the hours when volatility is really low